aimeos/aimeos-docs/src/frontend/jsonapi/basket-products.md

     ```

-Afterwards, the product in the basket identified by the URL is removed from the basket.
+Afterwards the product in the basket identified by the URL is removed from the basket.
 Depending on the activated basket plugins, more changes might have happened.